 “Rouseville, Pennsylvania, lay within a few miles of Titusville and Pithole City, two of the most famous boom towns in Pennsylvania ’s oil fields,” noted the museum’s 2017 description of the painting.

 “From 1859 until after the Civil War, new gushers brought investors, cardsharps, saloons, and speculators into these rural settlements.
 As quickly as they grew, however, the towns collapsed, often from the effects of fires like the one shown here,” noted the Smithsonian’s description.

-“In the 1860s, American industrialist John D. Rockefeller (1839-1937) was in the thick of this oil boom, maneuvering to establish the Standard Oil Company,” the museum added.
+“In the 1860s, American industrialist John D. Rockefeller (1839-1937) was in the thick of this oil boom, maneuvering to establish the Standard Oil Company,” the museum’s painting description added.
 “Rockefeller’s investments in railroads and refineries would make him one of America’s richest men, long after the wildcatters in the Pennsylvania fields had gone bust.”

-With consumers clamoring for kerosene (and soon gasoline) and the search for new oilfields moved westward, the petroleum industry would develop safety and prevention methods along with oilfield firefighting technologies.
+With consumers increasingly demanding kerosene for lamps (and soon gasoline for autos), the search for oilfields moved westward.
+Meanwhile, the young petroleum industry developed safety and accident prevention methods alongside new oilfield firefighting technologies.

 Recommended Reading: Trek of the Oil Finders: A History of Exploration for Petroleum (1975); Atlas of the oil region of Pennsylvania (1984); Cherry Run Valley: Plumer, Pithole, and Oil City, Pennsylvania (2000); Warren County (2015).
 Your Amazon purchase benefits the American Oil & Gas Historical Society.
 As an Amazon Associate, AOGHS earns a commission from qualifying purchases.